sharma402575-svg/Scanner/README.md

   Live Scanner page never touches this one — it only updates when you click its own "Compute Sentiment" button.
 You can right-click its sidebar link and "open in new tab" for a true separate browser tab.

+## NSE Participant OI → Tomorrow's Sentiment (weekly log)

+NSE publishes an official **"Participant wise Open Interest"** CSV free, daily, on nseindia.com — rows for Client, DII, FII, Pro, TOTAL, with Index/Stock Futures and Options Long/Short contract counts.
+Paste that CSV directly into this section and it:

+1. Reads the **FII** and **DII** rows specifically.
+2. Scores two things per participant: **Index Futures Long %** (straight directional positioning) and **Index Options bias** (long calls + short puts vs short calls + long puts — a standard bullish/bearish tell).
+3. Weights FII higher (1.5x) than DII (0.8x), since FII flows are the more closely watched next-day driver.
+4. Gives one reading: **Bullish / Bearish / Neutral for tomorrow**, with "Show logic" breaking down exactly how each number contributed.
+5. **Saves it to a rolling 7-day log** (this week) — a compact table of date/sentiment/score, with each day expandable for full detail.

+Same session-only caveat as the manual entry history above — this log resets if the browser tab closes or the app restarts.
+Ask if you want permanent day-to-day storage added (needs a small database).

 ## FII/DII & Sentiment page (manual entry)